mrc-ide/public-events-microbit-epidemic/docs/IMPLEMENTATION.md

 # public-events-microbit-epdemic: Implementation

 Here, we describe the "infrastructure" and methods used to make the epidemic work.
-There are three components: one manager written in python on a laptop, which talks through the serial port to one micro:bit master, which talks by radio to 100 micro:bit minions.
+As you've seen, there are three components: a manager GUI written in python, which talks through the serial port to a single micro:bit master, which talks by radio to up to 100 micro:bit minions.

 ### Introduction to the micro:bit capabilities:-